-The CanSaarthi program has seen an increasing number of candidates sign up for the course in the Mumbai and Ahmedabad chapters, with lives of over 95 underprivileged persons transformed into professional onco-caregivers dedicated towards the service of cancer patients.
+The CanSaarthi program has seen an increasing number of candidates sign up for the course.
+And six batches of the course have been already conducted and successful in the Mumbai (4- Batches) and Ahmedabad (2- Batches) chapters, with the lives of over 100 underprivileged persons transformed into professional onco-caregivers dedicated towards the service of cancer patients.

 Meet some of the cancer victors who stand by their experiences gained in the Can Saarthi program and talk about how it has taught them to care better for cancer patients in need:

 5. Shanu Shaikh

 10. Durganand Saran

 11. Vishaka Chalke

 13. Sanjana Kamat